fortio/fortio/README.md

   -gomaxprocs int
 	Setting for runtime.GOMAXPROCS, <1 doesn't change the default -grpc
-	Use GRPC (health check) for load testing
+	Use GRPC (health check by default, add -ping for ping) for load testing -grpc-max-streams uint
+	MaxConcurrentStreams for the grpc server.
+Default (0) is to leave the option unset.
+  -grpc-ping-delay duration
+	grpc ping delay in response
   -grpc-port string
 	grpc server port.
 Can be in the form of host:port, ip:port or port.
 	(default "8079")